xmos/lib_board_support/README.rst

 *****

 This repo supports XCommon CMake.
 Simply add "lib_board_support" to an applications "APP_DEPENDENT_MODULES".
 The application must provide the xn file.
-The in the application use the APIs from the header files for the board that is used.
+The application must use the APIs for the specific board that it is using.
 This library is structured so that all boards get compiled and linked, this means that no further configuration is required to specify the board that will be used.